hudson-trading/inside-at-hrt/README.md

 ## Submission
 This exercise is not intended to be finished in a few hours so no sweat if you didn't get to all of it.
 We're mostly interested in seeing your ideas.
-Some guidance for your submission
+Some guidance for your submission:
-1. Prioritize your work in order of what's listed in [Quick Start](#quick-start)
+1. Prioritize your work in order of what's listed in [Quick Start](#quick-start).
 1. Document your code.
-If you have ideas you couldn't fully execute, document your intentions
+If you have ideas you couldn't fully execute, document your intentions, e.g., specific data structures.
 1. Write clean code.
-Your code doesn't have to be production ready but try to use clear variable names and reduce code repetition
+Your code doesn't have to be production ready but try to use descriptive variable names and reduce code repetition.

-Run the following
+Run the following:
 ```
 $ ./run_test.sh -c > submit.txt
 $ ./run_test.sh -t 2>> submit.txt